RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

 # Deploying and running Bankdemo in a Performance and Availability Cluster with PostgreSQL
 This demonstration configures the Bankdemo application to run in a Performance and Availability Cluster (PAC).
 Banking data is recorded in VSAM datasets that are stored in a PostgreSQL database.
 The database is accessed from COBOL programs by using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, and `WRITE FILE`.
-The cluster is composed of two Enterprise Server instances that are running on the same machine.
+The cluster is composed of two enterprise server instances that are running on the same machine.

 The COBOL modules that are used to access the data are stored in the `sources/cobol/data/vsam` directory of this project and are unchanged from when the data is stored in indexed sequential files on disk and when not running in a PAC.